Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Reliability-latency-rate tradeoff in the finite blocklength regime

 \end{itemize}

-\begin{IEEEproof} \RV{See Appendix E.} \end{IEEEproof}
+\begin{IEEEproof} See Appendix E. \end{IEEEproof}

-In \RV{Theorem 6}, we proposed the result of the high-SNR asymptotic analysis of the EC, which is related to the error probability.
-Before characterizing the tradeoff between the service-rate gain, reliability gain, and real-time gain, we \RV{need} to \RV{further discuss} the reliability gain to build the link between them.
-First, we define the reliability gain.
-Let $\varpi=\sqrt{2\log_2e}\lim\limits_{\gamma\to+\infty}\frac{\partial\sqrt{-\log_2 \epsilon(\gamma)}}{\sqrt{N}\partial \log_2\gamma}$ denote the reliability gain. $\varpi$ is related to the \RV{decay} rate of error probability with the increase of $\log_2\gamma$ in the high-SNR regime, which is consistent with \cite{YLTCOM}.
-With this definition, we can derive the relationship between reliability gain and the second term on the left-hand side of Eqs. \eqref{awgn1} and \eqref{fading1}.
-We summarize this relationship in Lemma 1.
+In Theorem 6, we proposed the result of the high-SNR asymptotic analysis of the EC, which is related to the error probability.
+Before characterizing the tradeoff between the service-rate gain, reliability gain, and real-time gain, we need to first explore the concept of reliability gain to establish the link between these metrics.
+We define the reliability gain as $\varpi=\sqrt{2\log_2e}\lim\limits_{\gamma\to+\infty}\frac{\partial\sqrt{-\log_2 \epsilon(\gamma)}}{\sqrt{N}\partial \log_2\gamma}$. $\varpi$ is related to the decay rate of the error probability with respect to $\log_2\gamma$ in the high-SNR regime, which is consistent with \cite{YLTCOM}.
+Using this definition, we can relate the reliability gain to the second term on the left-hand side of Eqs. \eqref{awgn1} and \eqref{fading1}, which is summarized in Lemma 1.